HaythamForkedProjects/Coding/ulib/README.md

 ULIB is a C++ library providing fundamental functions/classes for high-performance computation.
 The components include building block data structures, numeric approximation and optimization routines, aligned hashing and fast synchronization locks for multi-threading, and parallel computing frameworks such as MapReduce over multicores.
-The goal of ULIB is to provide flexible interface as well as state-of-the-art efficiency.
+The goal of ULIB is to provide a flexible interface as well as state-of-the-art efficiency.

 Some components of ULIB builds upon other open-source projects.
 Please refer to the copyright of the specific source code files.